The warm glow of the holidays

 My dog looked at me in her usual earnest way, but on that day it seemed to mean that I should take her for a walk in the sparkling snow, build a fire to keep her warm, and then roast a chicken.
 I did all of that, when I hadn’t even planned to get out of bed.

 When I look back on that day now, I see there was something about Christmas that re-ignited the light of my spirit.
 It was just a small light at that time, but it was a light.
 Slowly but surely, it grew brighter.

-Even if the holidays are a sad time for you this year, I hope you will find a small light that burns within you and illuminates hope, joy, peace, love, serenity, kindness, benevolence, empathy, generosity, truth, compassion and faith.
+Even if the holidays are a sad time for you this year, I hope you will find a small light that burns within you and illuminates hope, peace, serenity, and self-compassion.
 May that light ~ and all it shines upon ~ grow bigger and brighter with each day of the New Year.